 - Not providing a means for recipients to opt-out of receiving future email communications from you.

 We hope this article has gone some way to clarify what is legal, what is best practice and the difference between the two.
-The further information please refer to the following from the Information Commissioner’s Office website:

 This article is now over two years old.
 In the last few months alone it has been read by marketers at Credit Suisse, Dotmailer, Ebay, The Economist, Elton John, Endemol, Experian, Honda, Interflora, McCann Erickson, Nationwide Building Society, NHS, Polo Ralph Lauren, Royal Bank of Canada, Sharp, Western Union, WPP, among others.
 Want to know how we know?
 Contact us.